UI5/mcp-server/resources/typescript_conversion_guidelines.md

 {{dependencies}}

 However, if a dependency is already present in package.json, do not increase the major version number of it.
 Do not remove existing dependencies, you must only add new configuration.
+Install the dependencies early to verify the types are found.

 **IMPORTANT**: In addition, you **MUST** also add the `@sapui5/types` (or `@openui5/types`) package in a version matching the UI5 project as dev dependency.
 Framework type and version can be found in ui5.yaml or using the `get_project_info` MCP tool.